Avoid the traps of brainstorming and turn your meetings into focused, productive, strategic hotbeds of creativity

 - Prototype.
 Combine, expand, and refine ideas in the form of models or sketches.
 Present a selection of ideas to the client, get feedback, revise and make a decision about what to implement.
 Michael Schrage, research fellow at MIT, says, “Effective prototyping may be the most valuable core competence an innovative organization can have.”
 Reactions to your prototype, inform your innovation.
 “Innovation is about good new ideas that customers will pay a premium to adopt and use!”

-Interested in developing creative skills in your workplace?
+Interested in developing ideation skills in your workplace?